• Skip to main content

 • Make sure your spices are fresh!
 To check for freshness, rub a bit of spice between your fingers.
 The smell should be very strong.
 If the aroma is dull, seek out fresher spices.

-• Substitute ¼ tsp ground ginger if fresh isn’t available (though fresh is strongly recommended!).
+• Substitute ¼ teaspoon ground ginger if fresh isn’t available (though fresh is strongly recommended!).

 • Use pure coconut milk – the canned stuff, not the carton stuff.
 Check the ingredient list and make sure there are not additional sweeteners or additivies.